fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 <h4>2.20*: Data for countries, step3</h4>

-**There is still a lot to do in this part, so don't get stuck on this exercise!**

 Add to the view showing the data of a single country, the weather report for the capital of that country.
 There are dozens of providers for weather data.
 One suggested API is [https://openweathermap.org](https://openweathermap.org).
 Note that it might take some minutes until a generated API key is valid.

 ![weather report added feature](../../images/2/19x.png)